How to Prevent OSHA Violations and Fines

 - Get renewal training.
 Forklift training is good for 3 years.
 Afterwards, you’ll need to re-certify your lift operators.
 Thankfully, CertifyMe provides free lifetime renewals!

 Stay Away From OSHA Violations & Fines – Sign Up with CertifyMe.net Today!

-CertifyMe.net the training you need to become OSHA complaint in no time at all.
-If you need to operate a forklift, you’ll need training.
-Our training courses cover everything you need to know.
+CertifyMe.net provides the training you need to become OSHA complaint in no time at all.
+If you need to operate a forklift, you’ll need to be certified.
+Our certification courses cover everything you need to know.
 Our courses include Warehouse Lifts, Pallet Jacks & Order Picker Training, Rough Terrain Forklifts, and Trainer / Evaluator Certification.
 Sign up today!

 OSHA fines can literally cripple your entire business.
-In order to avoid OSHA violations, fines and penalties, let CertifyMe help train your workforce.
-Contact us today, and we’ll help you get started!
+To avoid OSHA forklift penalties, let CertifyMe help train your workforce.
+Contact us today or give as a call at 1-888-699-4800 and we’ll help you get started!